renanborgez/renan-config-phoenix/README.md

 "alt" + "cmd" + "3"|move window to screen number 3
 "alt" + "cmd" + "."|move window to next screen
-"alt" + "cmd" + ","|move window to previous number
+"alt" + "cmd" + ","|move window to previous number "alt" + "cmd" + "end"|minimize all windows but keep current in open and in focus "alt" + "cmd" + "home"|unminimize all windows but keep current in focus
 ## Installation

 1. Be sure to exit PhoenixJs.